finopsfoundation/framework/_vendor-members/contino.md

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: |
-  Contino provides a proven approach to build a financial operating model and engineering best practices to managing and operating cloud spend by breaking down the silos between engineering, finance and procurement.
-This includes elements such as: finops policy, cloud benefits, cloud spend management and optimization.
+  Contino provides a proven approach to build a financial operating model and engineering best practices to managing and operating cloud spend by breaking down the silos between engineering, finance, and procurement.
+This includes elements such as: finops policy, cloud benefits, cloud spend management, and optimization.

-  These areas of thought leadership and knowledge pairing/upskilling include,
+  These areas of thought leadership and knowledge pairing/upskilling include:

-  Education, Training & Immersion Days
+  * Education, Training & Immersion Days
-  Operating Model & Strategy
+  * Operating Model & Strategy
-  Review, Assessment & Maturity Benchmarking
+  * Review, Assessment & Maturity Benchmarking
-  Define Cost Control Policy, Guardrails & Governance Benefits & Business Case Framework
+  * Define Cost Control Policy, Guardrails & Governance
+  * Benefits & Business Case Framework
-  Automation, Pipelining, Security Compliance, & Industry best practices Establishment & Implementation strategies
+  * Automation, Pipelining, Security Compliance, & Industry best practices
+  * Establishment & Implementation strategies

 product-video-url: